Awsomgamr999/KSA-Mod-Manager/README.md

     mod, this can be used to put the mod in the right place but you need StarMap to actually inject code.

 ## Planned Features:
+- Auto-Install for mod dependencies
 - Better mod management, where you can disable & re-enable mods later
 - Auto-update for mods
+- Auto-update for KSAMM
 - Eventually a mod search tool to find new mods

 ## Troubleshooting: